ddvika/SEM_segmentation/README.md

 * Daniil Bragin
 * Emre Özdemir

-## Annotation
+## Brief description of the project
 Segmentation of images of rocks is a crucial step in almost any Digital Rock workflow.
-However,established segmentation methods introduce human bias.
-In this paper, we investigate an application of two popular convolutional neural networks(CNN) architectures: SegNet and U-Net for segmentation of 2D microtomographic rock images.
-Our dataset contains eight pairs of images.
-2D images of rock surface obtained by scanning electronmicroscopy (SEM) are used as input for segmentation.
-Manually modified QEMSCAN images reused as a ground truth labels.
+However, the QEMSCAN scanning method is a very time and money consuming approach.
+In this paper, we investigate an application of three popular Convolutional Neural Networks
+(CNN) architectures: U-Net, LinkNet, ResUNet.
+We also applied the pix2pix - conditional Generative Adversarial Network (cGAN) for the segmentation of 2D microtomographic rock images.
+Our dataset contains nine pairs of images.
+2D images of rock surface obtained by scanning electron microscopy (SEM) and in one case QEMSCAN grayscale images are used as input for segmentation.
+Manually modified QEMSCAN images with mineral labels are used as ground truth labels.
+We have succeeded in building proper workflow, starting from image preprocessing and ending with inferencing the model results.
+We have found that U-Net (backbones: inceptionv3, efficientnetb4, inceptionresnetv2) and LinkNet (backbone: inceptionv3) performed better on this data.

 ## Dataset description
 To test the performance of segmentation algorithms for the purpose of Multi-Mineral Segmentation, we use images of sandstone samples obtained separately by SEM and QEMSCAN.
 Initial SEM data is 9 high-resolution images(88000×87000).
 QEMSCAN data is 9 colored low-resolution images of the same samples with each color associated with a mineral component or pore space (4700×4700 pixels).
 For the dataset we converted color-coded images to greyscale-coded images (classes coded with equidistant numbers from 0 to 255).